Skip advert

 Advertisement - Article continues below

-The plug-in hybrid C 300 e is perhaps the most desirable version of all, however, thanks to its claimed 60-mile electric range.
-This is a big jump up from its predecessor, which could only manage around half that distance before the petrol engine had to kick in.
-A larger 25.4kWh battery (up from 13.5kWh) is the main reason for the improvement.
-With low 15g/km CO2 emissions, the C 300 e will be in a low BiK band, cost slightly less in annual VED (road tax), however, plug-in hybrids do now have to pay the London Congestion Charge.
+The plug-in hybrid C 300 e is perhaps the most desirable version of all, however, thanks to its claimed 65 to 68-mile electric range.
+This gave it a big advantage over the 37-mile range of the 330e Touring, however, the facelifted BMW 3 Series will get a more competitive 60-plus mile range.
+A larger 25.4kWh battery (up from 13.5kWh) is the main reason for the Mercedes’ improvement.
+With low 13g/km CO2 emissions, the C 300 e is in a low BiK band, however, plug-in hybrids do now have to pay the London Congestion Charge.

 Engines, drive & performance